Useful if you open lots of public links

 You still need to avoid suspicious files, fake download buttons, and unknown sites.
 A VPN is one layer, not the whole solution.

-People using video tools often care about privacy, shared-device browsing, and keeping their IP less exposed while opening links online.
+People using download tools often care about opening lots of links, shared-device browsing, and keeping their IP less exposed while they move between sources.

 No. A VPN can help with privacy and sometimes access, but it does not guarantee that every post or platform will expose a downloadable public video stream.

 Yes.
-This page includes a sponsored recommendation for PureVPN for people who want more privacy while browsing and downloading online.
+This page includes a sponsored recommendation for PureVPN for people who want more privacy while browsing and opening public video links online.

 No. Public Wi-Fi is one common reason, but people also use VPNs at home, on work networks, and on shared devices when they want more privacy online.